Join our NETWORK

 Get all latest news, event updates and access to resources & information.

-A trauma informed approach paces interviews so the interviewee remains within their ‘window of tolerance’, (emotional arousal within the person’s capacity to manage).
+TII utilises this understanding to approach interviews with skills that aim to avoid or reduce distressed reactions.
+A trauma informed approach places as much control as possible with the interviewee, provides clear information about processes and paces interviews so the interviewee remains to the best of their ability within their ‘window of tolerance’, (emotional arousal within the person’s capacity to manage).
 This won’t guarantee an interviewee won’t become upset, angry, or distressed.
-However, if they do shoot through their window, the interviewer has the skills to recognise and apply co-regulation strategies and assist the interviewee to return to a place of relative safety.
+If they do shoot through their window, the interviewer has the skills to apply co-regulation strategies to assist the interviewee to return to a place of relative safety.

 Participants will be able to: